Skip to main content

 Click here to start this lesson

-• Required Learning Resources and Activities
+• Required Learning Resources

 • Addressing the Opioid Crisis through Social Determinants of Health: What Are Communities Doing?
 URL

-Read the entire document.
+Download the article at the highlighted link and read the entire document.
 (16 minutes)

 Brandeis Opioid Resource Connector - 2013

-• Women and Drugs Drug Use, Drug Supply and Their Consequences URL
+• WOMEN AND DRUGS Drug Use, Drug Supply and Their Consequences URL

-Read the content under the headings "Health and social consequences of drug use among women" and "Access to treatment and care for drug use disorders," on pages 20-23.
+Download the article in the read more section and read the content under the headings "Health and social consequences of drug use among women" and "Access to treatment and care for drug use disorders," on pages 20-23.
 (12 minutes)

 UNODC - 2018